 Now that God had set apart His reconciled people unto Himself, it was necessary to have some definite place where He would meet with, and dwell among them, as also to appoint the means by which they should approach Him, and the manner in which he would manifest Himself to them.
 To reveal all this, as well as to give those "tables of stone," on which the commandments were graven, God now called Moses once more "up into the mount."
 Accompanied by "Joshua, his minister," he obeyed the Divine behest, leaving the rule of the people to Aaron and Hur.
 For six days he had to wait, while "the glory of Jehovah abode upon the mount" On the seventh, Moses was summoned within the bright cloud, which, to the children of Israel beneath, seemed "like a devouring fire", Joshua probably remaining near, but not actually with him.
-"Forty days and forty nights" "Moses was in the mount," without either eating bread or drinking water.
-(Deuteronomy 9:9) The new revelation which he now received concerned the Tabernacle which was to be erected, the priesthood which was to serve in it, and the services which were to be celebrated.
+"Forty days and forty nights" "Moses was in the mount," without either eating bread or drinking water. ("Moses was in the mount," without either eating bread or drinking water. ("Moses was hich was to be erected, the priesthood which was to serve in it, and the services which were to be celebrated.
 Nay, it extended to every detail of furniture, dress, and observance.
 And for what was needful for this service, the free-will offerings of Israel were to be invited.
-(Exodus 25:1-8)
+(DEXExodus 25:1-8)